-18. While the independent owner-operator model has taken different forms over the years, independent owner-operators have been an important component of interstate commerce and the motor carrier industry for decades.

-19. There are between 350,000 and 400,000 independent owner-operators on the road across the country today.

-20. Typically, truck drivers begin their career as employees, operating trucks owned and provided by their motor carrier.
-Eventually, after becoming familiar with the trucking business, some employee drivers decide to start their own businesses as independent owner-operators.

-21. To become an independent owner-operator, a driver will typically assume loans to purchase their own truck, and sometimes additional equipment, that can cost hundreds of thousands of dollars.

-22. Owner-operators' businesses are often independently incorporated or operate as sole proprietorships.

-23. Owner-operators who drive as independent contractors under a motor carrier's DOT operating authority typically enter into exclusive lease agreements with their motor carrier for one-year periods, meaning that the driver is leased to a particular carrier and works only with that carrier.
+- 18. While the independent owner-operator model has taken different forms over the years, independent owner-operators have been an important component of interstate commerce and the motor carrier industry for decades. - 19.
+There are between 350,000 and 400,000 independent owner-operators on the road across the country today. - 20.
+Typically, truck drivers begin their career as employees, operating trucks owned and provided by their motor carrier.
+Eventually, after becoming familiar with the trucking business, some employee drivers move on to start their own businesses as independent owner-operators. - 21.
+To become an independent owner-operator, a driver will typically assume loans to purchase a truck, and sometimes additional equipment, which can cost hundreds of thousands of dollars. - 22.
+Owner-operators' businesses are often independently incorporated or operate as sole proprietorships. - 23.
+Owner-operators drive as independent contractors under a motor carrier's DOT operating authority.
+They typically enter into exclusive lease agreements with motor carriers for one-year periods, meaning that the driver is leased to a particular carrier and works only with that carrier.
 Those agreements can automatically renew or be set for longer durations.
-Many independent owner-operators work exclusively for the same motor carrier for several years.

-24. As truck owners and operators, independent owner-operators assume business responsibilities and regulatory obligations that employee drivers do not have.
+Many independent owner-operators work exclusively for the same motor carrier for several years. - 24.
+As truck owners and operators, independent owner-operators assume business responsibilities and regulatory obligations that employee drivers do not have. - 25.
+Under the typical lease agreement, owner-operators are responsible for the maintenance of their trucks and equipment, and the cost of tolls, taxes, fuel, insurance, and personal expenses on the road.